 Birmingham Midshires' roots date back to the mid-19th century.
 The organisation came about from the merger of over 50 building societies.

-This culminated in the merger of the Birmingham & Bridgwater and the Midshires Building Society in 1986 to form Birmingham Midshires.
+This culminated in the merger of the Birmingham & Bridgwater and Midshires Building Societies in 1986 to form Birmingham Midshires.

-It was subsequently bought by Halifax in 1999.
-And it then became part of the Lloyds Banking Group when Lloyds bought HBOS back in 1998.
-The Birmingham Midshires brand is now referred to by the group as a division of the Bank of Scotland.
+It was subsequently bought by Halifax in 1999, and became part of the Lloyds Banking Group when Lloyds bought HBOS in 2009.
+The Birmingham Midshires brand is now referred to by the group as a division of Bank of Scotland.

 It focuses on savings accounts, and offers easy-access and fixed term accounts.
 It also provides Cash ISAs.